Federation of Green Youth and Students

-The Federation of Green Youth and Students (Vihreiden nuorten ja opiskelijoiden liitto ry (ViNO) in Finnish or De gröna unga och studerandenas förbund in Swedish) is a political youth organization in Finland.
+The Federation of Green Youth and Students (Vihreiden nuorten ja opiskelijoiden liitto ry in Finnish or De gröna unga och studerandenas förbund in Swedish) is a political youth organization in Finland.
 It is the youth wing of the Green League.
-The current spokespersons are Brigita Krasniqi and Peppi Seppälä.
+The current spokespersons are Selinä Nera and Miro Ilvonen.
 The youth league has two co-chairpersons.

 The organisation is a member organisation in both the Federation of Young European Greens and the Global Young Greens.